 If you’re unable to produce adequate ketones when dietary goals include being in ketosis, or during the Keto Two-Week Test, consider first that your carbohydrate intake may not be low enough — or as low as you think.
 This is the most common reason for low ketones.
 It doesn’t take much carbohydrate to increase insulin, which quickly reduces ketones.

 Typically, consuming 50 grams of carbohydrates a day usually is adequate — this amount from natural food might include 20 grams of non-absorbable carbohydrate (listed as fiber on food labels).
 Other reasons could include:

 - Many low-carb foods and keto diets contain a lot of highly processed foods, and should be avoided.
-Eat only natural, healthy foods that include enough protein LINK, plant foods LINK and fats.
+Eat only natural, healthy foods that include enough protein, plant foods and fats.

-- Alcohol consumption may be too high LINK; for some people even small amounts can effect liver function, where MCTs are metabolized.
+- Alcohol consumption may be too high; for some people even small amounts can effect liver function, where MCTs are metabolized.